JenniferPylko/openlore/cosmology/conduits/warble/solar-system/warble-d/introduction.md

 ## Calendar

 Warble-d matched prototype earth in rotation, orbit, and procession, meaning 1 day was 24 hours and 1 year was 365 days (plus leap years).
 The Cogkane calendar was widely adopted, which had 10 months of 36 days and a 5 day (plus leap days) intercalary celebration of the new year in early spring.
+Each month was 6 weeks long, with each week being 6 days.
 The months were called Thaln, Eoch, Jirl, Met, Tsotar, Uve, Drynt, Ira, Karu, and Thull.
+In the northern hemisphere, Thaln, Eoch, and Jirl were the winter months.
+Met and Tsotar were the spring months, with the new year festival occurring between the 3rd and 4th weeks of Met.
+Uve, Drynt, and Ira were the summer months.
+Karu and Thull were the autumn months.

 ## Creatures